canonical/pebble/README.md

 ### Notices

 Pebble includes a subsystem called *notices*, which allows the user to introspect various events that occur in the Pebble server, as well as record custom client events.
-The server saves notices to disk, so they persist across restarts.
+The server saves notices to disk, so they persist across restarts, and expire after a notice-defined interval.

 Each notice is uniquely identified by its *type* and *key* combination, and the notice's count of occurences is incremented every time a notice with that type and key combination occurs.

 Each notice records the time it first occurred, the time it last occurred, and the time it last repeated.

-A *repeat* happens when either the notice has no "repeat after" duration (the default), or when a "repeat after" duration is given and the notice reoccurs after this duration elapses (since the previous last-repeated time).
-Specifying "repeat after" allows the user reporting the notice to prevent the notice resurfacing in the `pebble notices` list for a time.
+A *repeat* happens when a notice occurs with the same type and key as a prior notice, and either the notice has no "repeat after" duration (the default), or the notice happens after the provided "repeat after" interval (since the prior notice).
+Thus, specifying "repeat after" prevents a notice from appearing again if it happens more frequently than desired.

 In addition, a notice records optional *data* (string key-value pairs) from the last occurrence.